dgochenour/dpse_example_c/README.md

     $ $RTIMEHOME/rtiddsgen/scripts/rtiddsgen -micro -language C -create typefiles ./example.idl

+Note that `gcc` 11.3.0 (default under Ubuntu 22.04) breaks the pre-processor handling in the version of `rtiddsgen` delivered with Connext Micro 2.4.14.
+This version of Micro was released first, so it would have been impossible to anticipate the change.
+The workaround is simple-- if you are using `gcc` 11.3.0 simply add the `-ppOption -P` options to the arguments as shown below:

+    $ $RTIMEHOME/rtiddsgen/scripts/rtiddsgen -micro -language C -ppOption -P -create typefiles ./example.idl

 The generated source files are `example.c`, `exampleSupport.c`, and `examplePlugin.c`.
 Associated header files are also generated.

 The DataWriter and DataReaders for this type are created and used in `example_publisher.c` and `example_subscriber_[1|2|3].c`, respectively.
 Each application has its own DomainParticipant since the intent is that the executables may run independently of each other.